thecoder08/coyote/README.md

 # Coyote
-Coyote is a versatile, high-level, statically typed, compiled programming language.
+Coyote is a versatile, cross-platform, high-level, statically typed, compiled programming language.
 It has a simple syntax, reminiscent of BASIC.
 ## Syntax
 Coyote uses whitespaces to denote the different tokens.
 Strings are a combination of multiple concatenated tokens.
 Any empty lines are ignored.
 Anything after a `#` symbol in a line is considered a comment.
 Built-in functions are all-caps.
 For instance:
 ```coyote